WaterMERN/ProjectPlanning/README.md

 # ProjectPlanning
 Planning once finalized we can add it to the main project repo before pull make sure everyone is pushed with all commits
-## Team roles and workflow designation
+## Team roles and workflow designation branches
 - Ryan
 - Jordan
 - AnnieRae
 - Danny
 ## Ideas